kolenaIO/kolena/docs/metrics/average-precision.md

 this metric is very popular and commonly used in object detection and information retrieval workflows, it has some limitations.
 Let's make sure to understand these limitations before using the metric to compare your models.

-1. AP is often overestimated.
+!!! note "1.
+AP is often overestimated."

     To approximate the area under the curve, it is standard practice to take the maximum precision from the right side of the plot.
 By doing so, it overestimates the area under the curve.

-2. AP cannot distinguish between very different-looking PR curves.
+!!! note "2.
+AP cannot distinguish between very different-looking PR curves."

     Consider the following three plots: